RobinMeow/Gemeinschaftskochbuch/ui/README.md

 ## Notes

 Actually, haven't done anything in the front end, except set up a simple text field with reactive forms (which is to be extended once I finish the actual Domain Model) and implement some necessary stuff to test and develop.
 The whole front-end still needs to be designed and created.

+## Deployment

+run `ng build --configuration=production`, then `firebase deploy`.
+Make sure you are logged in, in the correct firebase account `firebase login`, and have the correct firebase project selected. `ng deploy` will not work, because it is not set up (I need to delete all firebase stuff in the ui folder and rerun `firebase init` or so idk, tbh, last time ng deploy was automatically set up).